 Five College Courses

-Please note that none of the other five college campuses are offering courses through the interchange in Interterm.
-If you plan on taking courses in Interterm on one of the other campuses, you must have your courses approved by your class dean for transfer to your Smith degree and you must register at that campus and pay their course fees/tuition.
+The Five College interchange does not apply to interterm courses.
+If you plan on taking courses in Interterm on one of the other campuses, you must have your courses approved by the registrar's office for transfer to your Smith degree and you must register at that campus and pay their course fees/tuition.

 The college will consider for transfer credit academic interterm courses taken at other non-interchange institutions.
 The number of credits accepted for each interterm course (normally up to three) will be determined upon review of the credits assigned by the host institution.
-Students should apply to the class dean for approval of transfer courses.
+Courses must be apporved by the registrar's office for transfer to the Smith degree.